 A troubadour on the Malecon right around sunset, Havana

-For example, the Cuban son, Son Cubano, is a sound that merges the Spanish guitar, melody, and lyrical traditions with Afro-Cuban percussion and rhythms.
+For example, the Cuban son, the son Cubano, is a sound that merges the Spanish guitar, melody, and lyrical traditions with Afro-Cuban percussion and rhythms.

-Other styles include rhumba, salsa, Afro-Cuban jazz, and re-adaptations of Afro-Cuban music.
-Also, some Spanish fusion genres like the flamenco have Cuban elements and a wide variety of styles throughout Latin America.
+Also, some Spanish fusion genres like flamenco have Cuban elements and a wide variety of styles throughout Latin America.

 Visit Trinidad, and you will see that the whole old city is practically an outdoor living museum where you can walk around to explore in the open air.